 Amanda Brycki ’05

-Amanda is the behavioral-health services practice manager at United Community & Family Services.
+Amanda is Director of Behavioral Health at Wood River Health Services.
 “The faculty at Eastern instilled confidence in me that I could pursue a successful career in psychology following graduation.
 They gave me guidance on what strategies to use to get into graduate school, how to sort through programs and what classes to take.”

 Elementary Education and Psychology